pass-culture/pass-culture-app-native/doc/development/general-info-web.md

 - Using vite's chunking technology (or any other chunking technology) to reduce the initial loading time of the web app
 - Chunk protection (check there isn't any bundle issues and protect against future issues)
-- Testing older browser and increasing compatibility with `@vitejs/plugin-legacy` (you will need to install `terser` for the plugin to work), and update `src/web/SupportedBrowsersGate.web.test.tsx` and `package.json.browserList`
+- Depending on the compatibility with older browsers, update `src/web/SupportedBrowsersGate.web.test.tsx` and `package.json.browserList`
 - PWA (it seems that vite generates a manifest but we should make sure the service worker is functioning)

 COULD BE NICE TO HAVE: